dpc/rustyhex/README.md

-I am not actively working on this project as I lack skill and time to develop satisfying OpenGL UI. [rhex][rhex] is the primary place where I work on this idea.
+I am not actively working on this project as I lack skill and time to develop satisfying OpenGL UI. [rhex][rhex] is the primary place where I work on the ideas of hexagonal roguelike.

 I'm still interested in PRs or even completely handing over this project to someone.
 It might also get merged in rhex one day.